dagijosi/react-template/README.md

 npx react-dagis
 ```

-Follow the prompts to select a template and name your project.
+Follow the prompts to select your language, template, and name your project.

 ---